oracle/weblogic-innovation-seminars/cloud.demos/HOL7606/lift.and.shift.md

     $ [oracle@localhost Desktop]$ cd /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab8
     $ [oracle@localhost Lab8]$ ./prepareCloudServices.sh

-(The above maven command copies the required files to DBCS instance first, and populate the database with sample data.
+(The script copies the required files to DBCS instance first, and populate the database with sample data.
 Here we used the SQL scripts for that.
 In general, you can unplug the local database, copies related files to DBCS instance and then plug the pluggable database to database in DBCS or you can export and import database.
 But to simplify the demo, we used the SQL scripts here.
 Then it copies the ZIP and JSON file of exported partition to /tmp folder of JCS instance, and provides sufficient permissions.
 It also creates the Virtual Target Microcontainer1-AdminServer-virtualTarget using a short WLST script, which we will be used by the imported partition.)

 	../../../cloud.demos/environment.properties found.
 	Identity domain: paasdemo16